-TS information is not exempt from reporting to the California Department of Public Health (CDPH).
+TS information is not exempt from reporting to CDPH.
 However, CDPH cannot make any confidential and/or TS information available to the public unless the outcome of an official investigation deems the information is not confidential.
 Companies declaring TS for any ingredient must submit supporting written documentation to justify this designation.

 For purposes of CSCA, TS designation is determined “pursuant to the procedure established in Part 20 and Section 720.8 of Part 720 of Title 21 of the Code of Federal Regulations” (California Health and Safety Code § 111791).
 The CSCP requires documentation from the US Food and Drug Administration (US FDA) granting TS status, indicating that the information so designated is indeed TS under federal law.

-For an ingredient to qualify as a TS, you must (1) provide written documentation from the US Food and Drug Administration (US FDA) granting the ingredient TS status and (2) provide proof that the ingredient(s) meet the Uniformed Trade Secrets Act's (California Civil Code § 3426.1) definition of "trade secret."
+For an ingredient to qualify as a TS, you must (1) provide written documentation from US FDA granting the ingredient TS status and (2) provide proof that the ingredient(s) meet the Uniformed Trade Secrets Act’s (California Civil Code § 3426.1) definition of “trade secret.”
 Documentation must be submitted for each ingredient you are seeking to designate as TS.

 The ingredient(s) must also meet the definition of “trade secret” under California law.
 Under the California Uniformed Trade Secrets Act, "trade secret" is defined as information, including a formula, that (1) derives independent economic value from not being generally known to the public or to other persons who can obtain economic value from its disclosure or use; and (2) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
 Note that ingredients listed on the label of products sold to the public are “known to the public” and therefore would not meet the definition of a TS.
 Additionally, pursuant to California Health and Safety Code § 111792.6, a fragrance ingredient or flavor ingredient that is included in a designated list, or a fragrance allergen that requires disclosure pursuant to subparagraph (B) of paragraph (1), does not constitute a trade secret.